eromano/eromano.github.io/_posts/en/posts/31-07-2016-Marble-boing-vr-en.md

         </div>
 </div>

-Once I bought on eBay for just 15 £ my new 3D viewer, it was time to start making the game.
-After sleepless nights and several beers to increase my creativity level, I decided trivially to make a porting of an old game in VR.
-Marble Boing 3D which you can see some screenshots below,
+Once I bought my new 3D viewer on eBay for just £15, it was time to start making the game.
+After sleepless nights and several beers to increase my creativity level, I decided to make a simple porting of an old game in VR.
+I evolved Marble Boing 3D, which you can see in some screenshots below,
-     I decided to evolve it in <a href="https://play.google.com/store/apps/details?id=com.gem.marblevirtualvr"> Marble boing VR </a>.
+     in <a href="https://play.google.com/store/apps/details?id=com.gem.marblevirtualvr"> Marble boing VR </a>.
-     In short, not a 'stupendous undertaking but a simple porting to understand the basic concepts of VR .
-As usual "keep it simple!!".
+     In short, not a stupendous undertaking but a simple porting to understand the basic concepts of VR.
+As usual, "keep it simple!!".
 <div id="gallery">
     <h2>Marble boing</h2>
     <div class="row">